Homosexuality

 ?

-LGBT discrimination in United States is illegal in some contexts.
+LGBT discrimination in United States is varies by region.

 Current status